-Looking back at the dates, I realized the painting that I call Stacy quietly documented the unraveling of my marriage.
-This painting is magical, and painting it was transformational—she, and the song she came from, got me through a lot.
-Playing melancholy songs that somehow made us feel a whole lot better is this whole experience in a nutshell.
+Looking back at the dates, I realize the painting I call Stacy documented the ending of my marriage.
+Painting it was transformational—she, and the song she came from, got me through a lot.Â

 Reflections and images of ancestors were there in her layers whenever I needed to see them most.Â

 Looking back at her evolution, I see mine, too, in every layer.
-Her first layer says Let there be love and on the chair behind her were two early drafts of our matching painted wooden sketchbooks—blank at the time, with the plan to fill them daily with things we were grateful for in each other.
+Her first layer says Let there be love.Â

 I’m still grateful for the love.